 Kalium Lakes Beyondie SOP

-Beyondie Sulphate of Potash Project (Investment Decision February 2019)
+Beyondie Sulphate of Potash Project (initial Investment Decision February 2019)

 The NAIF loan is a key contributor towards Kalium Lakes Limited, the developer of the Beyondie project, becoming Australia’s first Sulphate of Potash (SOP) producer and the creation of a new domestic industry as there is currently no SOP production in Australia.